Federal Legislation

 1.11 Litigation and dispute resolution

 It uncovers the remedies available to the creditors under the Canadian law.
-The jurisdiction emphasizes on statutory rights to apply at senior court.
-Section 9(1) of Airport Transport ensures that the owner obtains an order of the court.
+The jurisdiction emphasizes statutory rights to apply at senior court.
+Section 9(1) of Airport Transport ensures that the owner obtains an order from the court.
 The financier of aircraft has the option available for self-help that varies according to the territories.
-The courts provide the option of the true lease to the lessor for retaining service of baliff and seize aircraft according to the conditions of the lease.
+The courts provide the option of the true lease to the lessor for retaining the service of bailiff and seizing aircraft according to the conditions of the lease.
 Canadian aviation does not designate courts for the handling of disputes in Canada.
-The supreme courts do not set the monetary limits or claims.
-Federal courts hold more power in resolving the disputes that arise in case of carriers of aircraft owners.
+The Supreme Court does not set monetary limits or claims.
+Federal courts hold more power in resolving the disputes that arise in the case of carriers of aircraft owners.
 The service requirements change according to the courts of provinces and levels (ICLG, 2018).

 The courts in Canada provide different jurisdiction remedies to the defendant who suffers loss or damage.
-When the party who claims damages, proves the responsibility of the aircraft the court imposes penalties on the owner, individual or corporation.
-The successful party that recovers some expenses that allow them to cover losses involved in the lawsuit.
-The expenses cover the losses faced by victims in the form of full reimbursement, disbursement and experts fee.
-In case of legal tariff, fee is also applicable under jurisdiction.
-The law offer remedies on an interim basis involving injunctions that refrains party from performing certain acts such as freezing assets, interim judgments.
+When the party who claims damages proves the responsibility of the aircraft, the court imposes penalties on the owner, individual or corporation.
+The successful party recovers some expenses that allow them to cover losses involved in the lawsuit.
+The expenses cover the losses faced by victims in the form of full reimbursement, disbursement and expert fees.
+In the case of legal tariffs, the fee is also applicable under jurisdiction.
+The law offers remedies on an interim basis involving injunctions that refrain the party from performing certain acts, such as freezing assets and interim judgments.
 The commercial agreements contain terms that parties require for proceeding to arbitration for resolution of disputes arising under the agreement.
 Parties in disputes incorporate provincial legislation into the agreements for establishing an appropriate forum for arbitration leading to quasi-judicial powers responsible for final and binding decisions.
-Arbitration grants interim relief when justified while arbitrations award injunctive relief.
-Under common provincial laws, the lower or tribunal court holds power to hear the appeals.
-Leave to appeal is not mandatory in case of ordinary appeal (ICLG, 2018).
+Arbitration grants interim relief when justified, while arbitrations award injunctive relief.
+Under common provincial laws, the lower or tribunal court holds the power to hear the appeals.
+Leave to appeal is not mandatory in the case of ordinary appeal (ICLG, 2018).

 1.13 Jurisdiction for commercial and regulatory issues

 General aviation indicates small aircraft with 2 to 18 seats that are ideal for Canada.
 The idea of small jets is more useful for countries like Canada due to the presence of many towns and communities.
-The aviation industry in Canada represents a strong history as the industry developed significantly throughout years.
+The aviation industry in Canada represents a strong history as the industry developed significantly throughout the years.
 Federal legislation does not provide an official definition of general aviation.
 The traditional definition of general aviation according to Canadian Owner-Pilot Association (COPA) is, “an umbrella term used for all civil aviation operations that are not scheduled air services, or unscheduled air services for hire.”
-Military or air operations are not part of general aviation; it also excludes air cadets that acquire training on general aviation aircraft.
+Military or air operations are not part of general aviation; it also excludes air cadets who acquire training on general aviation aircraft.
 General aviation involves huge airplanes, pilots, and operations.
-Aviation has the direct impact on the economy, employment.
-It emphasizes on improving workers productivity, enhances customer service and improves supply chain operations.
-Another definition of general aviation states, “business aviation may be perceived as a corporate perquisite for executives who want to avoid commercial airlines.
+Aviation has a direct impact on the economy and employment.
+It emphasizes improving workers’ productivity, enhances customer service and improves supply chain operations.
+Another definition of general aviation states, “Business aviation may be perceived as a corporate prerequisite for executives who want to avoid commercial airlines.
 This perception, however, incorrectly misses the many uses of aircraft to meet the needs for fast, flexible, safe, secure and cost-effective access to small and remote destinations that may be impossible to reach by commercial air and even ground transportation” (CABAA, 2015).

 2.2 Aircraft in Canada

-The aircraft industry in Canada operates throughout the country while majority exists in British Columbia, Alberta, Ontario, and Quebec.
-There is the concentration of membership in provinces and territories.
-Aviation businesses have a profound role in the aviation industry including conduction of operations.
-The ATRs and CTA allow air carriers to provide air services after acquiring the license from Canadian Transportation Agency (Bruno, 2015).
-The list of services identified by general aviation under section 56 (1) of CTA include;
+The aircraft industry in Canada operates throughout the country, while the majority exists in British Columbia, Alberta, Ontario, and Quebec.
+There is a concentration of membership in provinces and territories.
+Aviation businesses have a profound role in the aviation industry, including the conduction of operations.
+The ATRs and CTA allow air carriers to provide air services after acquiring a license from the Canadian Transportation Agency (Bruno, 2015).
+The list of services identified by general aviation under section 56 (1) of CTA includes;

 2.3 Private and commercial sectors

-General aviation industry involves both private and commercial operations.
-The statistics of 2016 reveals that the number of registered general aircraft in Canada are 32,329.
-The identified aircrafts weighs below 12,500 lbs.
-General aviation defines that the aircraft are capable of holding private, state or commercial registration.
+The general aviation industry involves both private and commercial operations.
+The statistics for 2016 reveal that the number of registered general aircraft in Canada is 32,329.
+The identified aircraft weighs below 12,500 lbs.
+General aviation defines the aircraft are capable of holding private, state or commercial registration.
 Private registration is for individual, recreation and employee transportation.
 The main purpose of private registration is for the use of business.
 Commercial registration is for people or corporations who operate under the Air Operator Certificate (AOC).
-The aircraft need to fulfill regulatory standards for meeting operational needs.
+The aircraft needs to fulfill regulatory standards to meet operational needs.
 Government aircraft require state registration.
-The facts depict that in general aviation industry 83% of aircraft operate under private registration.
-Only 15% aircrafts enjoy commercial registration and 2% state registration (CABAA, 2015).
+The facts depict that in the general aviation industry, 83% of aircraft operate under private registration.
+Only 15% of aircraft enjoy commercial registration and 2% state registration (CABAA, 2015).

-General aviation industry promotes sustaining public infrastructure and making airports powerful engines of growth for the country.
+The general aviation industry promotes sustaining public infrastructure and making airports powerful engines of growth for the country.
 Municipalities take an active role in administrating airports.
-The airports do not handle schedule and non-schedule services but rely on providers of air service such as flight schools and small aviation businesses.
-Airports in many cases rely on private aviation for ensuring sustainability of balance sheet.
+The airports do not handle scheduled and non-schedule services but rely on providers of air service such as flight schools and small aviation businesses.
+Airports, in many cases, rely on private aviation to ensure the sustainability of the balance sheet.
 The general aviation industry is one of the significant contributors to the economy as it affects GDP.
-The statistics released by COPA regarding general aviation identifies 18.510 direct operations of aircraft, providing full-time employment to the huge population with wages estimated as $1.4 billion.
-The business operations of aviation industry contributed $2.2 billion to GDP in 2016.
-The economic output generated from the industry is $5.4 billion that contributes to the national economy.
-General aviation sector provides substantial tax revenues to governments at different levels constituting approximately $539 million.
-Majority taxes (69%) were collected by federal government estimated as $371 million.
-The employers and employees associated with the aviation industry pay taxes different forms including personal income tax, employment tax, and corporate income tax.
+The statistics released by COPA regarding general aviation identify 18.510 direct operations of aircraft, providing full-time employment to the huge population with wages estimated at $1.4 billion.
+The business operations of the aviation industry contributed $2.2 billion to the GDP in 2016.
+The economic output generated from the industry is $5.4 billion, which contributes to the national economy.
+The general aviation sector provides substantial tax revenues to governments at different levels, constituting approximately $539 million.
+The majority of taxes (69%) were collected by the federal government, estimated at $371 million.
+The employers and employees associated with the aviation industry pay taxes in different forms, including personal income tax, employment tax, and corporate income tax.
 The tax collected from the aviation sector also contributes to CPP.
-Total tax amount received by the provinces and municipalities constitute $154 million and $14 million (Kaps & Phillips, 2004).
+The total tax amount received by the provinces and municipalities constitutes $154 million and $14 million (Kaps & Phillips, 2004).

-General aviation industry plays the vital role in economic stability and growth as CABAA identifies direct impact factors including increased employment.
-The sector employs 11,500 people each year that contributes to the economic output of $3.2 billion annually.
-CABAA determines the strength of the aviation industry as it mentions, “the ongoing operations of business aviation in Canada annually generate an estimated 11,500 direct person years of employment, with employees earning approximately $810 million in wages and salaries” (CABAA, 2015).
+The general aviation industry plays a vital role in economic stability and growth as CABAA identifies direct impact factors, including increased employment.
+The sector employs 11,500 people each year, which contributes to the economic output of $3.2 billion annually.
+CABAA determines the strength of the aviation industry as it mentions, “the ongoing operations of business aviation in Canada annually generate an estimated 11,500 direct person-years of employment, with employees earning approximately $810 million in wages and salaries” (CABAA, 2015).
 The annual taxation impacts also uncover the positive side of the aviation industry.
-The federal government collects 68% of the total revenues from aviation industry while the share of provincial government is 30% and municipal government is 2%.
-The facts indicate that general aviation remains the prominent contributor to country’s strong financial standing (CABAA, 2015).
+The federal government collects 68% of the total revenues from the aviation industry, while the share of the provincial government is 30% and the municipal government is 2%.
+The facts indicate that general aviation remains the prominent contributor to the country’s strong financial standing (CABAA, 2015).

-Transport Canada issues airline certificates to the aircraft and carriers that ensures that the commercial air companies comply regulations of the aviation industry.
+Transport Canada issues airline certificates to the aircraft and carriers that ensure that the commercial air companies comply regulations of the aviation industry.
 The carriers need to apply for the certification.
-Aviation inspector investigates that the applicant’s operations follow the standards of the industry.
+The aviation inspector investigates that the applicant’s operations follow the standards of the industry.
 The initial step involves applying for the air service provider that initiates the investigation of the operational capacity and financial stability.
-The issuing of the certificate depends on the worthiness of airline, licensing and personal training, crew and flight manuals and scheduled point of service.
+The issuing of the certificate depends on the worthiness of the airline, licensing and personal training, crew and flight manuals and scheduled point of service.
 Canadian Aviation Regulation (SOR 96-43) defines the criteria for regulations and activities of aeronautics.
-Company’s aviation facilities, proposed facilities, and personnel must meet the standards defined by the agency.
-Canadian Aviation Regulations highlights the requirements for attaining certification (Bruno, 2015).
+The company’s aviation facilities, proposed facilities, and personnel must meet the standards defined by the agency.
+Canadian Aviation Regulations highlight the requirements for attaining certification (Bruno, 2015).

 3.2 Responsibilities

-• Approval for overflights and technical landings in case of foreign commercial aircraft that does not obtain Canadian Foreign Air Operator Certificate (FAOC).
+- Approval for overflights and technical landings in case of foreign commercial aircraft that do not obtain a Canadian Foreign Air Operator Certificate (FAOC).

-• Communications with foreign civil aviation authority and coordinating with Canadian departments and agencies.
+- Communications with foreign civil aviation authorities and coordinating with Canadian departments and agencies.

-• Involvement in seminars and working group activities that has a direct impact on the training and education of personnel.
+- Involvement in seminars and working group activities that have a direct impact on the training and education of personnel.

 3.3 Aeronautics Act of CAR